MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 13. Review the **Installation summary** page, and select **Install**.

-[Learn more](#configuration-options-for-the-api-and-console) to configure the API after installation
+[Learn](#configuration-options-for-the-api-and-console) how to configure the API after installation

 The **Installing features** page appears and displays the installation progress.